davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 That's what makes consensus algorithms so difficult to design, yet so valuable to anyone running a distributed system: they can keep state in sync across a network of computers even in the face of these kinds of problems.
 In polite company, we call these kinds of problems **faults**, and we say consensus algorithms that deal with them as being **fault-tolerant**.

 I don't think it's overreaching to say fault-tolerant consensus is foundational to distributed system.
 Without consensus, all you have is a big pile of computers that users can connect to; if you want users to see your service as a cohesive whole, you need some way to keep state in sync across the computers as users interact with your service.
-We call the algorithms that do that *consensus algorithms*.
+You need consensus!

 There is a related class of *replication* algorithms, which also keep state in sync across a network of computers.
 The difference between a replication algorithm and a consensus algorithm is subtle, but important, and it's the first major topic we're going to nail down today.